nxt-ext/nxt/html/ui/plugins/DEVELOPERS.md

 though a plugin will still be running after minor release updates (e.g. a plugin written for "1.5.1" running under "1.5.5" client installation).

-After a mayor NRS update (e.g. from "1.5.9" to "1.6.0"), the plugin will stop working and has to be updated.
+After a major NRS update (e.g. from "1.5.9" to "1.6.0"), the plugin will stop working and has to be updated.

 ## Best Practices for Development ##